- ‘Category A’ Family Reunification

 Can IAS help with my application to join my non-EEA partner in Ireland?

-Our immigration lawyers in Ireland are highly qualified in all areas of immigration law.
+Our immigration consultants in Ireland are highly qualified in all areas of immigration law, just like an immigration lawyer.

 We can assess your eligibility as the de facto partner/spouse of a non-EEA national who holds an employment permit in Ireland.
 Similarly, we will establish your partner’s eligibility to sponsor your application – an essential aspect of the process.